-After sending out my newsletter announcing this year’s Evening Walk on the Wild Side at the Woodland Park Zoo in Seattle I received an email response from one of my readers asking why an animal lover such as myself would bring groups to a zoo.
+After announcing one of my events/classes that bring people to the zoo for spiritual encounters with animals I received an email response from one of my readers.
+She wanted to know why an animal lover such as myself would bring groups to a zoo.
 And I realized that I am so caught up in my work with the animals that I have never publicly stated clearly why I do what I do.

 Thank you, dear reader, for taking the time to write and share your concerns with me, and for offering me this opportunity to explain.

 “I was surprised to see this event at the zoo and knowing your deep love and respect of animals, am hoping you can share with me what I might not be aware of.
 It has seemed to me that zoos perpetuate the mindsets that humans are the superior species and that it is normal to put animals in cages to look at for entertainment.
 I know Woodland Park promotes conservation messages, tries to create enriching habitats, and that zoos sometimes breed endangered species, but that has felt to me like being punched on the arm and then having the person doing the punching offer me an ice pack.
 I’ve been contemplating starting a movement to convert all zoos to sanctuaries in the hopes that it would put an end to breeding in captivity except in the case of endangered species, and promote the message that wild animals deserve to live in the wild as a priority over our entertainment.

 “I like to learn and expand my outlook, and so I’m curious how you are ‘okay’ with the Woodland Park Zoo and doing an event there, and what I might be missing?
 I’ve met animal ambassadors at Earthfire Institute and elsewhere, but also the orangutans at Woodland Park who resented being stared at and seemed angry at their situation.”